dorucioclea/sol-mvx-nft-bridge-poc/README.md

 npm start
 ```

-(Optional) If you want to host your own backend, you can do so by going inside the backend directory, then using:
+(Optional) If you want to host your own relayer backend, you can do so by going inside the backend directory, then using:

 ```bash
 npm install
 npm run start:dev
 ```

-(Optional) If you want to deploy your own MvX smart contract, you can do so by going inside the mvx-sc directory, then using:
+(Optional) If you want to deploy your own MvX lock smart contract for your MvX NFT collection, you can do so by going inside the mvx-sc directory, then using:

 ```bash
 mxpy contract build